Plymouth Contemporary 2021

-Plymouth Contemporary 2021 is an open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
-This, the third Plymouth Contemporary exhibition since its hugely successful launch in 2015, continues to support new ideas and a risk-taking approach across all art forms with previously featured artists going on to achieve national and international success.
+An open submission exhibition showcasing the work of contemporary artists working nationally and internationally.
+This, the third Plymouth Contemporary exhibition since its hugely successful launch in 2015, supported new ideas and a risk-taking approach across all art forms with previously featured artists going on to achieve national and international success.

 What does ‘Making It’ mean in 2021?
 The act of making, whether moulding and shaping an idea or a physical artwork, often involves failure, breaking, resistance, serendipity and ingenuity – all of which intertwine and overlap as part of the making process.

-Featuring the work of 29 artists, selected from more than 130 proposals from the UK, Europe
+Featured the work of 29 artists, selected from more than 130 proposals from the UK, Europe and America.

-Camilla Alberti, Chris Alton, Bridgette Ashton, Bruce Asbestos, Kelly Best (and Herbivore), Caroline Bugby, Gordon Dalton, Kez Dearmer, Stephanie Douet, Nick Ervinck, Rosalind Faram, Damian Griffiths, Andy Harper, Sadie Hennessy, Will Hughes, Seungjo Jeong, Dean Knight, Molly Erin McCarthy, Charlotte McGuinness, James Moore, Paula Morison, Sang-Mi Rha, Janet Sainsbury, Anna Chrystal Stephens, Jennifer Taylor, Marianne Walker, Kate Williams and K. Yoland.
+Camilla Alberti, Chris Alton, Bridgette Ashton, Bruce Asbestos, Kelly Best (+ Herbivore), Harriet Bowman, Caroline Bugby, Gordon Dalton, Kez Dearmer, Stephanie Douet, Nick Ervinck, Rosalind Faram, Damian Griffiths, Andy Harper, Sadie Hennessy, Will Hughes, Seungjo Jeong, Dean Knight, Molly Erin McCarthy, Charlotte McGuinness, James Moore, Paula Morison, Sang-Mi Rha, Janet Sainsbury, Anna Chrystal Stephens, Jennifer Taylor, Marianne Walker, Kate Williams and K. Yoland.

 Artists were selected by a panel of curators, art directors, artists and professionals from three key cultural change-makers within Plymouth: The Arts Institute, University of Plymouth; The Box and KARST, the largest independent, artist-led contemporary art venue in the region.

-To support the growth and development of artists, selection panel will also present a series of awards as part of the exhibition's opening:
+To support the growth and development of artists, the selection panel awarded the following prizes:

 About the selection panel...